VitorTech/emr-test/README.md

 ## Swagger

-You can access a list of the available endpoints on http://localhost:3000/api#/
+You can access a list of the available endpoints at http://localhost:3000/api#/